-Get up to speed on common issue management pain points and 7 ways to improve your issue management program.
+Get up to speed on common issue management pain points, and download our free 7 Tips for a Well-Rounded Issue Management Program!

 One of the more important metrics internal audit should manage is tracking and reporting on issue remediation.
 How quickly issues are remediated is a sign of how effectively an organization is managing risk because the time it takes to close out identified issues: